 Today’s blog is dedicated to all the amazing board chairs who have stepped up and are leading with intent!

-Spring is here and rather than bemoan the fact that no one has informed winter that she has overstayed her welcome or gripe about dysfunctional non-profit boards, we are going to celebrate.
+Spring is here and rather than bemoan the fact that no one has informed winter that she has overstayed her welcome or gripe about dysfunctional nonprofit boards, we are going to celebrate.
+Your Nonprofit Board Chair is who we are talking about today.

 That is right.
-Today we celebrate those dedicated volunteers who have assumed a complex and often thankless position…. community members who understand their neighbors’ needs and have decided to step up and become part of the solution.
+Today we celebrate those dedicated volunteers who have assumed a complex and often thankless position of Nonprofit Board Chair.
+These folks are community members who understand their neighbors’ needs and have decided to step up and become part of the solution.

-Some board chairs honestly deserve an award and should have a claim to fame in a “Who’s Who in Non-Profit Boards” current edition!
+Sometimes a board chair honestly deserves an award and should have a claim to fame in a “Who’s Who in NonProfit Boards” current edition!

 - Know his/her role and responsibilities and own it